raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 "OPTIONAL" in this document are to be interpreted as described in "Key words for use in RFCs to Indicate Requirement Levels" {{!RFC2119}}.

+The term "server" means the software with a listening socket, awaiting incoming connection requests.

+The term "client" means the software which initiates a connection to the server's listening socket.

 The terms "initiator" and "responder" correspond respectively to the initial sender and subsequent receiver of a Session Signaling TLV, regardless of which was the "client" and "server" in the usual DNS sense.